GOP’s Massie outrages House, Trump by seeking to stall vote | Times Leader

 Massie’s actions also drew the wrath of former Secretary of State John Kerry, a Democrat who sparred with Massie last year.
 Seeking to undermine Kerry’s testimony on climate change, Massie questioned Kerry’s “science degree” from Yale.
 Kerry explained it was actually a Bachelor of Arts in political science. ”How do you get a Bachelor of Arts in a science?”
 Massie asked, adding: “I think it’s somewhat appropriate that someone with a pseudoscience degree is here pushing pseudoscience in front of our committee today.’ ‘

-Kerry asked Massie if he was serious: “Is this really serious, this is really happening here?”
+Kerry asked Massie if he was serious: “This is really happening here?”

 Kerry got his revenge Friday, using a crude term to describe Massie on Twitter, adding that he and Trump finally agreed on something: their mutual disdain for Massie.

+Trump returned the compliment, tweeting he “never knew John Kerry had such a good sense of humor!
+Very impressed!”

-Associated Press writers Padmananda Rama in Washington and Bruce Schreiner in Frankfort, Ky., contributed to this report.
+Associated Press writers Padmananda Rama and Laurie Kellman in Washington and Bruce Schreiner in Frankfort, Ky., contributed to this report.